 Medical recheck takes place in the campsite by the troop counselor and an adult leader of the troop.
-Medical forms should remain in the campsite during check-in until this is finished.
+Medical forms should remain in the campsite until checks are completed.

 Adults who will spend fewer than 72 hours in camp are classified as visiting leaders and are not required to have the physician's statement.
 They must complete Parts A and B of the Annual Health and Medical Record.